adasprilla/TouchPad-Gestures/README.md

     ````
 4. Run `libinput-gestures` in raw mode by repeating the same commands as
    above step but use the `-r` (--raw) switch instead of `-d` (--debug).
-   Raw mode does nothing more than echo the raw gesture events
+   Raw mode does nothing more than echo the raw gesture events received
-   received from `libinput-debug-events`.
+   from `libinput-debug-events`.
+If you see POINTER_* events but no
+   GESTURE_* events then unfortunately your touchpad and/or libinput
+   combination can report simple finger movements but does not report
+   multi-finger gestures so `libinput-gestures` will not work.

 5. Search the web for Linux kernel and/or libinput issues relating to
    your specific touchpad device and/or laptop/pc.
 Update your BIOS if